 Of course we want efficient government of the people, by the people, for the people.
 But, arguably, there is much to be done to perfect that at all levels; national, state, and local.
 Despite the considerable interest in this area, there are still important issues receiving little or no attention.
 One of those - how much attention to expect from voters - we deal with under elections.
 Attention to that will surely weaken special interests in favor more attention to broad public interests, which is a key IOPA perspective.
 IOPA's governance issue focus will also include: 1) mixing district and at-large representation to reduce the treasury commons problem - a key driver of spending bias; 2) putting the 'loyal' into 'loyal opposition.'
-There is way too much minority party willingness to undermine the general welfare for possible political gain; and 3) legislator strategic voting.
-This is the art of confusing voters by appearing opposed to something unpopular if his/her vote is not needed for passage.
+There is way too much minority party willingness to undermine the general welfare for possible political gain; 3) legislator strategic voting.
+This is the art of confusing voters by appearing opposed to something unpopular if his/her vote is not needed for passage; and 4) A likely forced - by unsustainable federal fiscal practices - massive revival/expansion of federalism.